 We did other volunteer projects, but this was really special.
 Focusing on others helped me to realize how much I had to be grateful for in my life.
 It helped with accepting family estrangement, although I didn’t like the reality of it.

 Advent is such a great time to bond as a family and focus on the real reason for the season.
 I don’t know how I would have gotten through the holidays without my faith.

 I prayed during the 2016 holidays that it would be the last holiday I would spend without my family.
+Accepting family estrangement as a permanent thing was not my goal.
 God was gracious and answered my prayers.

 5. Process your feelings

 Put your feelings down on paper.
 Write through the pain.
 It is a healthy way to process your feelings about the holidays.
 If you don’t want to journal, talk with someone.

 6. Create a family of choice